syd711/vpin-extensions/README.md

 The highscore card generation is enabled once a PinUP Popper screen has been selected.
 Currently, the screens __Other2__, __GameInfo__ and __GameHelp__ are supported.
 Be aware that if the __VPin Extensions Service__ is started, existing media in the corresponding PinUP Popper folder will be overwritten.
-An additional warning of this is visible in the UI for this.
+An additional warning is also shown by the UI for this:

 ![](./documentation/card-warning.png)

-If no screen is selected, not highscore card is generation is disabled.
+If no screen is selected, the highscore card is generation is disabled.

-For testing the generator output, a sample table can be selected and the button __Generate Sample Card__ will generate a sample highscore image and preview it in the right panel of the editor.
+For testing the generator output, a sample table can be selected and clicking the __Generate Sample Card__ button will generate a sample highscore image and preview it in the right panel next to the editor.

 ![](./documentation/screen-cards-2.png)